HarshCasper/NeoAlgo/README.md

 ## Overview
 The goal of this project is to have in a single place all possible algorithms and data structures - in multiple languages.
 We aim to achieve this in a collaborative manner, so feel free to contribute in any way you want, just make sure to follow the contribution guidelines listed below.

+In case you have any questions, feel free to tag one of the repo admins in your issue/PR (__don't assign us to any issue!__): Syed Farhan(@born-2learn), Ricardo Prins(@ricardoprins), Harsh Mishra(@HarshCasper).

 ## Contents
 Our content is divided by programming language.
-Please create an issue if you wish to add code in a language that we don't currently have here.
+Please create an issue if you wish to add code in a language that we don't currently have here. __Do not create folders in your submissions, unless specifically told to do so.__

+Also, we are accepting submissions to our [Wiki](https://github.com/TesseractCoding/NeoAlgo/wiki) section.
+Please let us know if you'd like to contribute with an article!

 * [Java](/Java/README.md)
 * [Python](/Python/README.md)